Minnesota Water Quality at a Glance 2026

 Major Water Sources and Challenges

-• Groundwater Dominance: Approximately 80% of Minnesotans rely on groundwater sources, with most community systems using wells tapping underground aquifers, while 20% depend on private wells requiring enhanced monitoring.
+- Groundwater Dominance: Approximately 75% of Minnesotans rely on groundwater sources, with most community systems drawing from underground aquifers, while 25% depend on surface water requiring enhanced treatment and monitoring.

-• Surface Water Systems: 42 community systems use surface water from lakes and rivers, including major municipal systems serving Minneapolis, St. Paul, and other large cities, requiring more extensive treatment and monitoring.
+- Surface Water Systems: 42 community systems use surface water from lakes and rivers, including major municipal systems serving Minneapolis, St. Paul, and other large cities — all subject to rigorous treatment and seasonal monitoring requirements.
+See our Minneapolis water quality report for city-specific data.

 PFAS Regulation and Response

-• 3M Settlement Program: $850 million settlement with 3M provides funding for drinking water treatment and natural resource restoration in the East Metro, covering 14 communities affected by PFAS contamination.
+- 3M Settlement Programme: The $850 million settlement with 3M continues to fund drinking water treatment and natural resource restoration across the East Metro, covering communities in a 150-square-mile PFAS groundwater plume.
+Lake Elmo and surrounding suburbs remain among the most affected areas.

 Health Equity and Rural Communities